frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-request.md

 1. Go to Attendance Request list, click on New.
 1. Select Employee who wants to submit the Attendance Request.
 1. Select From Date and To Date of Attendance Request.
-1. Select Reason and enter Explanation (optional).
+1. Select Status and enter Explanation (optional).
 1. Save and Submit.

     <img class="screenshot"  alt="Attendance Request" src="{{docs_base_url}}/assets/img/human-resources/attendance-request.png">

-> **Note 1:** You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day.
+> **Note 1:** You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day and Select Attendance Status for remaining Half day.

 > **Note 2:** On submission of the same, Attendance documents will be created for the days you mentioned as shown.